What to Take to a Nursing Job Interview

 On the day of the interview, follow a timed plan that reduces decision fatigue and allows for contingencies.

-• The morning routine: wake early enough to avoid rushing, have a protein-rich breakfast, hydrate, and do 10 minutes of focused breathing or visualization to anchor calm.
+• Morning routine: wake early enough to avoid rushing, have a protein-rich breakfast, hydrate and do 10 minutes of focused breathing or visualisation to anchor calm.

 • Travel buffer: aim to arrive 10–15 minutes early for in-person interviews.
 For virtual interviews, log in 15 minutes early to check audio and screen-sharing.